R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

 Thank you for applying to Recurrent and participating in this front-end assignment.
 The goal of this assignment is to give us a look at your development approach and give us something to talk about in the face-to-face interviews.
 We do not expect you to complete everything single thing in this assignment!
-Just spend two to four hours working on it and then submit it.
+Just spend two to three hours working on it and then submit it.
 That should give us plenty to talk about.

 ## The assignment